gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 Well, there might be a solution for this problem ...

-### Keep the background and the text in two separated images…
+### Keep the background and the text in two separated images...

 Save the background in JPEG and optimize it as much as you want.